Sustainability

 Ecosystem Services: Quantifying Human Benefits from Nature

 The most complex computer models which attempt to capture ever more interactions happening in the physical realm are called digital twins.
-The EU is developing a digital twin of Earth to help sustainability prediction and planning, integrating Earth’s various systems such as climate, hydrology, ecology, etc, into a single model Anon (2023a).
+The EU is developing a digital twin of Earth to help sustainability prediction and planning, integrating Earth’s various systems such as climate, hydrology, ecology, etc, into a single model Destination Earth Shaping Europe’s Digital Future (2023).
 We can use all the data being recorded to provide a digital twin of the planet, nature, ecosystems and human actions to help us change our behavior and optimize for planetary wellbeing.

 - Jackson (1996) preventive environmental management